Battalion Chiefs – Operations

 |Jermaine Daniels||Firefighter / Paramedic|

 |Brennan Moore||Firefighter / EMT|

 The City’s newest facility was officially opened on June 6, 2003.
 The Public Safety Facility contains the administrative operations of both the Police and Fire Departments as well as the operations of Fire Station 61.

 Station 61 Vehicles

-Placed in service fall 2006 as a fully staffed Advanced Life Support (ALS) engine.
-This engine is equipped with a (CAFS) Compressed Air Foam System to allow immediate delivery of foam operations for an even more effective fire suppression.
-Carries 750 gallons of water and has a pumping capability of 1750 gallons of water per minute.
+Placed in service spring 2017 as a fully staffed Advanced Life Support (ALS) engine.
+This engine carries 750 gallons of water and has a pumping capability of 1750 gallons of water per minute.

 Truck 61 was placed in service in October 2012 as the City’s first Tractor Drawn Aerial.
 A fully staffed ALS Truck Company capable of over 100′ ladder raise, as well as as on board CAFS.

 Rescue 61 placed in service September 2015 as a fully staffed ALS unit.
 This rescue was designed with attendant and patient safety in mind.
 Equipped with Stryker Powerlift Stretcher and an additional 110volt air conditioning unit for constant temperature control in the patient compartment.
 Rescue 61 is a “second generation” model of the Action Safe Area.